Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Introduction

 \section{Introduction}

-} \IEEEPARstart{R}ecent advances in deep learning have enabled substantial progress in visual question answering (VQA) which requires a machine to answer free-form questions by reasoning about given images.
-Benefiting from large-scale vision-language pretraining, the state-of-the-art methods have even surpassed human level on several representative benchmarks \cite{flamingo,florence,vlmo}.
+} \IEEEPARstart{R}ecent advances in multimodal learning have achieved remarkable progress in various vision-language tasks, including visual captioning \cite{butd,mvmt}, visual grounding \cite{hong2019learning, deng2022visual, deng2023transvg}, and visual question answering (VQA) \cite{ban,mcan}.
+Among these tasks, VQA poses unique challenges by requiring machines to answer free-form questions through reasoning about given images.
+Benefiting from large-scale vision-language pretraining \cite{lxmert,li2020oscar,deng2023transvg}, the state-of-the-art methods have even surpassed human level on several representative benchmarks \cite{flamingo,ofa}.
 Despite the success of these methods, their reasoning abilities are far from satisfactory, especially when \emph{external knowledge} is required to answer the questions.
 In this situation, the task of knowledge-based VQA is introduced to validate models' abilities to leverage external knowledge.
 Early knowledge-based VQA benchmarks additionally provide structured knowledge bases (KBs) and annotate required knowledge facts for all the questions \cite{fvqa,kbvqa}.
 More recently, benchmarks emphasizing on \emph{open-domain} knowledge have been established \cite{okvqa,a-okvqa}, which means KBs are no longer provided and any external knowledge resource can be used for answering.
 We focus on the task with open-domain knowledge in this paper.

 A straightforward solution for knowledge-based VQA is to {retrieve} knowledge entries from explicit KBs, \emph{e.g.}, Wikipedia and ConceptNet \cite{conceptnet}.
-Then, a KB-augmented VQA model performs joint reasoning over the retrieved knowledge, image, and question to predict the answer \cite{mucko,krisp,mavex,trig,mukea}.
+Then, a KB-augmented VQA model performs joint reasoning over the retrieved knowledge, image, and question to predict the answer \cite{krisp,mavex,trig}.
 However, the performance of these retrieval-based approaches is limited for two reasons: (i) the required knowledge may not be successfully retrieved from the KBs; and (ii) even if the required knowledge is retrieved, plenty of irrelevant knowledge is inevitably introduced, which hampers the learning of VQA models.